The first part of the tutorial is here: Database project for Visual Basic .NET Express users

 I'm sure you'll agree - that's a very untidy form.
 But there's a very easy way to align all your controls.
 Try this:

-- Click on a Textbox and its label with your left mouse button
+- Click on a label with your left mouse button

-- Hold down the Ctrl key on your keyboard, and select a second Textbox and label
+- Hold down the Ctrl key on your keyboard, and select a second label

-- With the Ctrl key still held down, click each Textbox and label in turn
+- With the Ctrl key still held down, click each label in turn (leave the Notes label unselected)

-- When all Textbox and labels are selected, click on the Format menu at the top
+- When all the labels are selected, click on the Format menu at the top

 - From the Format menu select Align > Lefts.
-The left edges of the Textboxes will align themselves
+The left edges of the labels will align themselves

 - From the Format menu select Vertical Spacing > Make Equal.
 The space between each textbox will then be the same